labgem/microscope-user-doc/docs/content/compgenomics/macsyfinder.rst

 What is the 'CRISPR' table?
 --------------------------------------------------------

-This table enumerates all CRSIPR and Cas predicted for the selected organism and its replicons.
+This table enumerates all CRISPR and Cas predicted for the selected organism and its replicons.

 .. image:: img/ADP1_CRISPRCasFinder.PNG